Saasufy/saasufy-components/README.md

 ### collection-adder-group

 A component which can be used to group together multiple `collection-adder` components.
 It can be used to insert multiple records into a collection via a single button click.

+### confirm-modal

+A modal component to prompt the user for confirmation before performing sensitive operations.

+### overlay-modal

+A general purpose modal component.